ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Installation Guide.md

 ## 1. About the Altibase Package Installer
 ------------------------

-This Altibase Package Installer is a Java-based installer that lets you easily install Altibase products such as the database server, client components, tools, and so forth.
+This Altibase Package Installer is a Java-based installer that lets users easily install Altibase products such as the database server, client components, tools, and so forth.

 ### Altibase Home

-When you install Altibase with the Altibase Package Installer, a home directory and APatch directory are generated.
+When installing Altibase with the Altibase Package Installer, a home directory and APatch directory are generated.

 The Altibase home directory is the default directory wherein Altibase software is installed.

 #### Altibase Home Directory

-When you install Altibase with the Altibase Package Installer, a home directory (wherein Altibase products are installed) is generated.
+When installing Altibase with the Altibase Package Installer, a home directory (wherein Altibase products are installed) is generated.
 The Altibase home directory takes the following values by default

 -   When installing Altibase Server Products: